 Finally, if you’re looking for something a little closer to home, there are so many events going on right on campus for Roehampton students to attend.

 This Friday, there will be a Movie Night at The Base (located on the ground floor of Erasmus House, Digby Stuart College) for all students and staff.
 There will be film, popcorn and hot drinks so feel free to head down anytime from 6:30pm – no need to sign up!

 On Christmas Eve there will be a Chaplaincy Christmas Lunch for all students staying on campus at 1:30pm at Whitelands College Chaplaincy.
 If you would like to attend, all you have to do is email email@example.com by 4pm on Friday 21 December!

 On Christmas Day there will be ukulele carols by candle light in Digby Stuart Chapel at 6pm, followed by a traditional Christmas tea in The Base at 6:45pm.
 To come along, email firstname.lastname@example.org.

 Wednesday 26 December

-On Boxing Day, we are holding a trip to Westfield shopping centre.
-We will be meeting outside the Library at 10am and will take the 72 bus to Westfield from there.
+On Boxing Day, you can attend a trip to Westfield shopping centre.
+Simply meet outside the Library at 10am where everyone will take the 72 bus to Westfield from there.
 To sign up, email email@example.com.

 Monday 31 December

-On New Year’s Eve, we will be hosting a New Year’s Pizza Party at The Reef (Southlands College), gathering from 10pm.
+On New Year’s Eve, there will be a New Year’s Pizza Party at The Reef (Southlands College), gathering from 10pm.
 There will be plenty of food and games to welcome you into the New Year, so be sure not to miss out!